 FP ala FREE

-We forget sometimes that some people are learning and don’t know all of the Coupon Lingo, yet.
+We sometimes forget that some people are learning and don’t know all of the Coupon Lingo.

 Let’s get started.
 On the first deal: